zaidhafeeez/open_wiki/wiki_articles/articles_Articles_with_example_Python_programming_language_code/Visitor_pattern.md

 # Visitor pattern

-## Article Metadata
+## Metadata

-- **Last Updated:** 2024-12-15T04:55:32.761476+00:00
+- **Last Updated:** 2024-12-03 06:50:57 UTC
 - **Original Article:** [Visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern)
 - **Language:** en
 - **Page ID:** 38689

 ## Summary
 A visitor pattern is a software design pattern that separates the algorithm from the object structure.
 Because of this separation, new operations can be added to existing object structures without modifying the structures.
 It is one way to follow the open/closed principle in object-oriented programming and software engineering.
 In essence, the visitor allows adding new virtual functions to a family of classes, without modifying the classes.
-Instead, a visitor class is created that implements al
+Instead, a visitor class is created that implements all of the appropriate specializations of the virtual function.
+The visitor takes the instance reference as input, and implements the goal through double dispatch.
+Programming languages with sum types and pattern matching obviate many of the benefits of the visitor pattern, as the visitor class is able to both easily branch on the type of the object and generate a compiler error if a new object type is defined which the visitor does not yet handle.

 ## Categories
+This article belongs to the following categories:

 - Category:All articles needing additional references
 - Category:Articles needing additional references from January 2022